maxim2266/pump/README.md

 in a dedicated goroutine, the `times2` stage will be running in 5 goroutines in parallel, and the last stage will be in the calling goroutine.

-The above pipe can also be arranged to run all stages in parallel:
+The above pipeline can also be rearranged to run all stages in parallel:
 ```Go
 pipe := Parallel(5, Chain3(
            inrement,